Aluminum Chromate Conversion Process

 Chromate conversion is the most common type of conversion coating that helps prevent corrosion on metals.
 The chromate conversion process provides corrosion resistance and conductivity without creating buildup.
 This process primer is cost-effective and used for bonding paint, lacquer, or rubber primarily on aluminum.

 Here at Midwest Metal Products, we provide our own chromate conversion chem-film line to provide our customers with the most corrosion-resistant coating available.

 - RoHS/REACH-compliant chem-film

 - Improves adhesion of finish primers and paints

 Step 1: We begin our process by having the surface of the metal thoroughly cleaned and polished.
-This pretreatment is critical to help the surfaces of metals sustain anti-corrosive properties when they are exposed to extreme temperatures or humidity.
+It is essential to carry out this pretreatment to ensure that metals retain their anti-corrosive properties even when subjected to extreme temperatures or humidity.
 The chromate coatings can then self-heal these climate assaults and surface scratches.

 Step 2: Next, we immerse the freshly cleaned metal surface in a water-based solution made up of chromium salts and acids.
 We also have the option to spray the metal with an acidic chromium coating.

 Step 3: After we apply the chromate coat, we treat the metal with deionized water, run it through a rinsing bath, and then dry it.
 The colors of chromate coatings can be aesthetically pleasing and iridescent, as they range from bright yellows to dark brown/ greenish hues.
 The darker colors are usually thicker and provide better corrosion protection.